-NOTEST disables Debug Tool, but produces a smaller load module.
+NOTEST disables zDebug, but produces a smaller load module.

-The other options format the compiler listing as required for the IPVLANGX utility to produce a production-ready module that can be used with Fault Analyzer for z/OS and Application Performance Analyzer for z/OS (but not Debug Tool for z/OS).
+The other options format the compiler listing as required for the IPVLANGX utility to produce a production-ready module that can be used with Fault Analyzer for z/OS and Application Performance Analyzer for z/OS (but not IBM Debug for z Systems).

-5. When a TEST(...SEPARATE) parm is used, code a SYSDEBUG DD in the second compiler step as follows:
+When a TEST(...SEPARATE) parm is used, code a SYSDEBUG DD in the second compiler step as follows: